 December 24, 1940: Judy appeared on “The Pepsodent Show Starring Bob Hope” on NBC Radio.
 Judy sang “Silent Night.”
 It’s also noted (but not verified) that Judy sang “I’m Nobody’s Baby,” “It’s A Great Day For The Irish,” and “FDR Jones.”

 In theaters, Little Nellie Kelly.
 Also published was a note about MGM negotiating the rights to “Strange Things Can Happen in Brooklyn” as a vehicle for Judy.

 December 24, 1941: The Film Daily trade paper carried this two-page ad promoting the upcoming new Judy Garland and Mickey Rooney musical, Babes on Broadway.

 December 24, 1942: For Me And My Gal was still a hit in theaters.
-Here are a nice review and advertisements for the film’s upcoming engagement in Havre, Montana.
+Here are two reviews and advertisements for the film’s upcoming engagements in Havre, Montana, and Binghamton, New York.

 December 24, 1943: Judy appeared on the two-hour CBS Radio program “Christmas Variety Show” with a slew of other stars including Bing Crosby, Bob Hope, Carmen Miranda, Lena Horne, Cass Daily, Jack Benny, and more.
 No recording of the show is known to exist.

 December 24, 1944: Judy participated in the “Command Performance All-Star Christmas Show.”